hpcgarage/intrepyddguide/language.md

 DARPA Software Defined Hardware (SDH) program to support writing _data analytics kernels_ with the productivity of high-level Python code and the performance of low-level C/C++ code on current and future hardware platforms.
+This programming guide is focused on v0.2 of Intrepydd.

-The primary focus of the Intrepydd v0.2 release is the development of kernels that  are amenable to ahead-of-time compilation and can be called from a main program written in Python.
+The primary goal of the Intrepydd v0.2 release is the development of kernels that  are amenable to ahead-of-time compilation and can be called from a main program written in Python.
 As a result, Intrepydd v0.2 is not intended for